jlecomte/ascom-oag-focuser/README.md

 Using a precision dial indicator (see "Backlash Measurement" section), I was able to measure the positional accuracy of this device (move 1,000 steps in one direction, move 1,000 steps in the opposite direction, and measure the difference between the starting and ending positions).
 Astoundingly, it is of the order of about 1μm!

-## Ideas For Future Improvements

-* Remove the need for a separate 12V power connector, i.e. use the USB cable for both data and power.
-This change would prevent us from using an Arduino-compatible board because the maximum current that can be delivered by an Arduino-compatible board is usually around 200mA @ 5V (although I have seen some that boast up to 500mA @ 5V), which is not quite enough, even for our small stepper motor, and you'd run the risk of tripping the internal fuse on the microcontroller board.
-In order to do this, you'd have to basically build your own Arduino board using a microcontroller chipd, an FTDI module, and a few other components.
-It's quite a project on its own...
-Another option is to use an onboard battery, and use a buck or boost converter to get the right voltage for your specific motor.
-This adds weight and complexity to the system, and if you forget to replace or recharge the battery, you find yourself with a dead unit...
-This is why I applied the [KISS principle](https://en.wikipedia.org/wiki/KISS_principle) to this project, even if the final product is not quite as optimal as it could possibly be, but hey, this is a hobbyist project!
+**My antivirus identifies your setup executable file as a malware (some kind of Trojan)**

+_This is a false detection, extremely common with installers created with [Inno Setup](https://jrsoftware.org/isinfo.php) because virus and malware authors also use Inno Setup to distribute their malicious payload...
+Anyway, there isn't much I can do about this, short of signing the executable.
+Unfortunately, that would require a code signing certificate, which costs money.
+So, even though the executable I uploaded to GitHub is perfectly safe, use at your own risk!_

 ## Credits

 I would like to thank _Christophe de la Chapelle_ of the popular French-language YouTube channel [La Chaîne Astro](https://www.youtube.com/c/cdlc48) because he gave me the idea to build a focuser for my OAG after he demonstrated how he had built a simple focuser using 3D printed parts and a stepper motor for his telescope.

 I would like to also thank _Stefan Berg_, creator of [N.I.N.A.](https://nighttime-imaging.eu/), and _Linwood Ferguson_ (see [his web site](https://www.captivephotons.com/Photography/Astrophotography/)) for giving me the idea to create a "proxy" filter wheel component while discussing the design of this system on the [N.I.N.A.
 Discord server](https://discord.gg/fwpmHU4).

-## Frequently Asked Questions (FAQ)

-**Question:** My antivirus identifies your setup executable file as a malware (some kind of Trojan)

-**Answer:** This is a false detection, extremely common with installers created with [Inno Setup](https://jrsoftware.org/isinfo.php) because virus and malware authors also use Inno Setup to distribute their malicious payload...
-Anyway, there isn't much I can do about this, short of signing the executable.
-Unfortunately, that would require a code signing certificate, which costs money.
-So, even though the executable I uploaded to GitHub is perfectly safe, use at your own risk!